What does it mean to process a payment request NPO?

 - they can pay via their CMU Business Card

 - they can submit an NPO (non-purchase order) invoice voucher, along with appropriate backup documentation, to Payable Accounting for processing.

 The appropriate payment method is determined by several factors, such as, dollar amount of purchase (competitive bid requirements, Business Card transaction limits, etc.); type of purchase (contracted services, maintenance agreements, etc), University Expenditure Policy; and whether or not vendor accepts credit card payments.

 For information on purchases requiring an on-line purchase requisition, visit Purchasing Services , then select FAQ.
-For information on purchases not allowed on the CMU Business Card, visit the Credit Cards section on Payroll and Travel Services' website.
+For information on purchases not allowed on the CMU Business Card, visit the CMU Business Card section on the Treasury and Investment website.